monix/monix-bio/docs/comparison.md

 - *Better integration with Scala's Future.* We can use the same `Scheduler` and tracing libraries for both.
 - *Performance.* Just look at [benchmark results](https://github.com/monix/monix-bio/tree/master/benchmarks/results).
 - *Stability.* Monix is definitely more mature library.
 It also does less which helps in keeping it stable.
-This point is mostly about `Monix Task` because `BIO` is a new thing, but it shares like 90% of `Task` so I'd argue the point is still relevant.
+This point is mostly about core Monix because `BIO` is a new thing, but it shares like 90% of `monix.eval.Task` so I'd argue the point is still relevant.

 Choose for yourself:
 - *ZIO Environment.* ZIO adds an extra type parameter (`R`) for dependency management.